U.S. core capital goods orders dip, shipments increase

 They were previously reported to have jumped 1.1 percent in October.
 The increase in core capital goods shipments over the last two months suggested a strong pace of increase in business spending on equipment in the fourth quarter.

-Business investment in equipment rose at its fastest pace in three years in the third quarter, helping to power the economy to a 3.2 percent annualised growth pace during that period.
+Business investment in equipment rose at its fastest pace in three years in the third quarter, helping to power the economy to a 3.2 percent annualized growth pace during that period.

 Strong business spending on equipment is helping to boost manufacturing, which accounts for about 12 percent of the U.S. economy.
 Last month, orders for machinery tumbled 1.1 percent.